What Medications Are Used to Treat Cystic Fibrosis?

 People with CF are especially prone to respiratory infections, so many take antibiotics daily to help control those bacteria.
 These drugs are delivered in pill form or are inhaled.
 Intravenous (IV) antibiotics are used during exacerbations.
 Controlling the organisms that cause lung infections helps improve lung function, making it easier to breathe, and helps reduce the chances of an exacerbation.

 A class of drugs for CF called CFTR modulators target specific defects in the CFTR protein so that the protein can work properly.
 CFTR modulators do not fully restore chloride flow, but they do improve the flow enough to relieve CF symptoms.
-There are currently three different CFTR modulators and each CFTR modulator is designed to correct specific problems caused by the mutated CFTR protein.
+There are currently three different types of CFTR modulators and each CFTR modulator is designed to correct specific problems caused by the mutated CFTR protein.

 Not all CFTR modulators work for all CF patients because different genetic mutations cause different types of CFTR protein defects.These drugs are named elexacaftor/tezacaftor/ivacaftor (Trikafta), ivacaftor (Kalydeco), lumacaftor/ivacaftor (Orkambi), and tezacaftor/ivacaftor (Symdeko).3